State and Local Cybersecurity Grant Program

 • Eligible entities can apply via the FEMA Grant Outcomes (FEMA GO) System.
 To be eligible for FY 2024 SLCGP funding, each eligible entity is required to fulfill the FY 2022 NOFO requirements.
 Applications may include a completed or revised Cybersecurity Plan (if applicable), capabilities assessment, and individual projects approved by the Cybersecurity Planning Committee and Chief Information Officer (CIO), Chief Information Security Officer (CISO), or equivalent.

 • CISA and FEMA will review each submission, then CISA will work with states and territories to address any missing content and/or approve final or revised Cybersecurity Plans and individual projects.
-This year one requirement must be completed and submitted before states and territories are eligible for year three funds.
+This year one requirement must be completed and submitted before states and territories are eligible for year four funds.
 Once approved, FEMA will remove any holds placed on funding and eligible entities can execute projects and make sub-awards.

 A blue cyber node